mmvergara/mmv-dex/README.md

 - server side validation supabase edge function

+- Admin Dashboard
-- postgre function to update api_calls table called_by to null when a user is deleted
+- postgre function to update api_calls table called_by to null when a user is deleted (NOT POSSIBLE)
 - seo with Head Tags
-- search user ui

 -SQL